ajahne/blog/_posts/2020-5-1-questions-for-our-first-one-on-one.md

 And yes, definitely **ask these questions in your own words**...for example, I may not ask "what makes your grumpy" word for word, instead I may say "So, how do I know when you are in a bad mood?", then talk about that and transition to "OK, so what are some things that may put you in a bad mood or make your grumpy".

 This list is *heavily* inspired by [Lara Hogan](https://larahogan.me/blog/first-one-on-one-questions/), [Camille Fournier](https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897), and [my own experience](https://ajahne.github.io/blog/leadership/2019/07/24/essential-meetings-to-have-with-your-people-as-a-manager.html).
-Also, [here is a handy day template]((https://github.com/ajahne/essential-manager-meetings/blob/master/templates/initial-one-on-one-meeting.md))!
+Also, [here is a handy dandy template]((https://github.com/ajahne/essential-manager-meetings/blob/master/templates/initial-one-on-one-meeting.md))!
 Please let me know what works and doesn't!

 Let's get it!